freeman-lab/hxdx/README.md

 # hxdx

 Super simple connecter for state dispatching and virtual dom updates.
+Use it to connect a `redux`-like store to a `virtual-dom` and set up rendering with minimal boilerplate.
+Exposes a `dx` function that you can use to dispatch within your components.
+Well-suited to writing purely functional compnents that take in state and sometimes dispatch.
+Uses `hyperx` for defining components and `main-loop` for rendering.

+I wrote this because I love the `redux` design pattern, but found the `react-redux` bindings, and `react` in general, kinda hard to reason about.
+If you care about performance those are probably much better!

+See also
+- `virtual-app` related idea with different dependencies
+- `redux-react` connector for `react` and `redux`

 ## install